By Ben

 things to do in Tashkent

-The real magic, though, unfolds at the hotel's rooftop terrace.
+The real magic, though, is found at the hotel's rooftop terrace.
 Here, Tashkent unfolds before your eyes in a panoramic spectacle – a bustling canvas by day and a twinkling expanse by night.
-It's more than just a view; it's a journey across the city's heart from an eagle's vantage point.
+It's a view and a journey across the city's heart from an eagle's vantage point.

-Inside, the hotel's luxurious interior boasts a blend of classic charm and contemporary comfort.
-Each corner tells a story of its past and present.
+Inside, the hotel's interior boasts a blend of classic charm and contemporary comfort.

 Tip: Visiting the top

 While visiting, don't miss the chance to enjoy a cup of coffee or a meal at the rooftop restaurant.
-It's not just about the food; it's about savouring the moment, with Tashkent's skyline stretching endlessly around you.
+It's a chance to dine, with Tashkent's skyline stretching around you.

 Address/Getting there